Library provides lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container

 # Install without extras pip install testcontainers # Install with one or more extras pip install testcontainers[mysql] pip install testcontainers[mysql,oracle]

-The snippet above will spin up a MySql database in a container.
+The snippet above will spin up a Postgres database in a container.
 The

 get_connection_url() convenience method returns a